Crashedmind/PlantUMLHitchhikersGuide/_sources/about/future.rst.txt

 Thoughts For The Future
 *******************************************************************************

 .. _vision: https://www.scaledagileframework.com/vision/
 .. _PlantUML: https://www.plantuml.com/
 .. _PlantUMLPreProcessor: https://plantuml.com/preprocessing
 .. _plantuml.github.io: https://plantuml.github.io
 .. _plantumlGuide: http://alphadoc.plantuml.com/toc/asciidoc/en

+.. uml:: mindmapfuture.puml
+    :align: center
-Some thoughts on what could be done in the future... no more than thoughts as of now for me... but you...
+    :caption: *Some thoughts on what could be done in the future... no more than thoughts as of now for me... but you...*

 A Showcase Template Site
 ===============================================================================
 #.
 As a user who wants to draw a diagram, I'd like to be able to browse to a site, select a category e.g. "AWS" and see a selection of existing "AWS" diagrams.
 #.
 As a user who has drawn diagrams, I'd like to be able to share and showcase my diagrams on a site, for a given category e.g. "AWS" diagrams.
 #.
-As a user who draws or uses diagrams, I'd like to be take part in a "best of" competition where the best entry for a given category is selected by the community.
+As a user who draws or uses diagrams, I'd like to take part in a "best of" competition where the best entry for a given category is selected by the community.

 Hyperlinked Interactive Diagrams
 ===============================================================================